Cloud: Non-adiabatic cooling

 Along with adiabatic cooling that requires a lifting agent, three major nonadiabatic mechanisms exist for lowering the temperature of the air to its dew point.
 Conductive, radiational, and evaporative cooling require no lifting mechanism and can cause condensation at surface level resulting in the formation of fog.

 Adding moisture to the air

 Several main sources of water vapor can be added to the air as a way of achieving saturation without any cooling process: evaporation from surface water or moist ground, precipitation or virga, and transpiration from plants.

 Tropospheric classification

 Classification in the troposphere is based on a hierarchy of categories with physical forms and altitude levels at the top.
 These are cross-classified into a total of ten genus types, most of which can be divided into species and further subdivided into varieties which are at the bottom of the hierarchy.

-Physical forms

 Clouds in the troposphere assume five physical forms based on structure and process of formation.
 These forms are commonly used for the purpose of satellite analysis.
 They are given below in approximate ascending order of instability or convective activity.